Robotics-and-Automation-Society-TEC/CoffeeBeanFlow/README.md

 ## 📌 ** Project Description **
 An automated system for predicting and optimizing the coffee drying process, using sensors that collect important data, paddle beds for moving the coffee, a database, and an AI system to predict timing.
 Developed by:
-- **Mechanical and Eensor Team**: Dessign the mixing system, ensuring even dryness.
+- **Mechanical and Sensor Team**: Dessign the mixing system, ensuring even dryness.
 - **Electronic Team**: Sensores (DHT22, flujo de aire) y microcontroladores (Arduino/ESP32).
 - **Software & AI Team**: Design the app to register all the information related to each coffee work on the database.
 Also, this team will develop an AI system taht will control the machine.